Bringing the Heat: The Hat Bar Experience at Weddings

 Quick conversation with a guest while I personalize his hat

-After helped secure the rope around his hat.
+After Lekpasi helped secure the rope around his hat

 Conclusion